paramrathour/blog/pages/_posts/2025-03-02-book-timeline.md

 Before you dive in, here are a few things to know.
 Since it's mostly repetitive, I won't go over it all again here.
 Check out [the other timeline]({% post_url 2023-12-14-anime-timeline %}) for more details!

 Omissions from the Collection
 : Not all the books I read will be on here.
 I maintain a [manga timeline]({% post_url 2023-12-14-manga-timeline %}) for Japanese graphic novels already, and, I don't think people _really_ want to know about my academic textbooks with raw math.
-So, I am leaving out anything that's not oriented towards general audience, I would love to share them but somewhere not here :)
+So, I am leaving out anything that's not oriented towards general audience, check out [math recommendations]({% post_url 2025-04-20-math-book-recommendations %}) if interested.

 Personal Insights
 : Just like my other timelines, I will share my two cents (mostly spoiler-free) on each read.\